29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/ImplementDrivetrain.typ

 - 8 wheels
 - 6 motors in a differential format

-Therefore, it is fairly easy to create a general CAD model that could provide an idea of what to build with the real metal.
+Therefore, it is fairly easy to create a general CAD model that could provide an idea of what to build with real metal.
 However, to create a complete replica of what is going to be built, one must spend a little more time on the intricacies of the CAD model, taking time to add each individual spacer and screw to ensure clarity when the time comes to build.
+\
+\

 = Our CAD Model
 A few members of our team are fairly proficient in CAD, especially Fusion 360, due to needs outside of robotics.
 The process of creating a CAD model exactly to our wants and needs did not take very long.